 There are no uninteresting subjects.
 There are only uninterested people.—GK Chesterton

-People with the widest interests are the most successful and interesting people and potentially the best listeners.
-Poor communicators have a very narrow list of interests, and frequently limit their professional development and marital satisfaction.
-Becoming interested in the subjects that interest the people you speak with has at least four benefits.
+Those with the widest interests are the most successful and interesting people and the best listeners.
+Poor listeners have a very limited list of interests, and they frequently limit their professional development and personal satisfaction.
+Becoming interested in the subjects that interest the people you speak with has at least three benefits.

 You raise the self-esteem of the speaker by demonstrating interest in what he or she is saying.
 You will always win by raising the self-esteem of the speaker.
 Self-esteem is the number one prerequisite to personal productivity.
 If that person is important to you, listen to him or her.
 When you listen, you say, “You are important to me.”
 What that person is saying is important to him or her; therefore, it is important for us to listen.
 Think of a recent time that you were especially affected by someone listening to you, or remember how you felt as a child when someone really listened.